JINJINT/jinjint.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of [Statistics & Data Science at Carnegie Mellon University](http://stat.cmu.edu).
 I am very fortunate to be advised by professor [Jing Lei](http://www.stat.cmu.edu/~jinglei/) and professor [Kathryn Roeder](http://www.stat.cmu.edu/~roeder/).
 We work on developing methodology and theory for high dimensional, non-parametric data analysis with special focus on feature interaction and local structure.
 I have also extensively worked with professor [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/) on online testing.
-Before coming to CMU, I obtained a Bacholor degree in statistics from [University of Science and Technology of China](http://en.ustc.edu.cn/) in 2018, where I worked with professor [Zemin Zheng](http://bs.ustc.edu.cn/english/Profile-302.html) in high-dimensional statistical inference.
+Before coming to CMU, I obtained a Bacholor degree in statistics from [School of Gifted Young](https://en.scgy.ustc.edu.cn/)[University of Science and Technology of China](http://en.ustc.edu.cn/) in 2018, where I worked with professor [Zemin Zheng](http://bs.ustc.edu.cn/english/Profile-302.html) in high-dimensional statistical inference.

 Education
 =======